kubernetes/community/contributors/devel/sig-testing/monitoring.md

 ## Overview

-This document describes the tools used to monitor CI jobs and the tests that they run that check the correctness of changes made to core Kubernetes.
+This document describes the tools used to monitor [continuous integration ](CI) jobs and the tests that they run to check the correctness of changes made to core Kubernetes.

 ## Monitoring the health of Kubernetes CI Jobs with TestGrid